Comparisons

 Quick Verdict

-No subscription required: Ultrahuman Ring AIR. $0/month vs. Oura's $6/month after the first 6 months.
+No subscription required: Ultrahuman Ring AIR. $0/month vs. Oura's $5.99/month.

 Best sleep tracking research pedigree: Oura Ring 4.
 More independent validation studies and longer clinical research history.